Washable Pads for Incontinence

 - Light: If you experience light bladder leakage, like small dribbles or the occasional low-level sneeze pee, start by trying a couple of light absorbency pads.

-- Moderate: If you don't experience full emptying of your bladder, but you'd describe your incontinence as more than just light, we suggest starting with a moderate pad.
+- Moderate: If you don't experience heavy leakage, but you'd describe your incontinence as more than just the light leakage above, we suggest starting with a moderate pad, in either a standard or long length.

-- Heavy: If you typically experience a full emptying of your bladder or would otherwise describe your incontinence as heavy, start off with a heavy absorbency pad, probably in an extra-long length.
-This usually covers most people, but occasionally, extremely heavy bladder incontinence may call for our super/postpartum pads.
+- Heavy: If you typically experience a partial emptying of your bladder or would otherwise describe your incontinence as heavy-moderate, start off with a heavy absorbency pad, probably in an extra-long length.
+This usually covers most people, but occasionally, very heavy bladder incontinence may call for our super/postpartum pads.
 These are a very large pad with a lot of coverage and a lot of absorbency.
 The downside is that they can take a long time to dry, so we always suggest going with a heavy absorbency pad, if it will work for you.

 Do you have a set I can just get?